 - World’s most dangerous malware EMOTET disrupted through global action

 In addition to the operational activities, a number of roadshows were organised in 2018 and 2019 in the Netherlands, Switzerland, Norway, Germany and Sweden.
 These roadshows aimed at raising awareness and strengthening the collaboration with the national, regional and local cyber police units and cyber judiciary members from the current J-CAT member countries.
-Over 600 cyber law enforcement and judiciary practitioners took part in these roadshows which included practical demonstrations on the tools and services provided by Europol’s EC3 in support of cyber cases, as well as the type of support offered by the J-CAT cyber liaison officers.

 This programme of roadshows was supplemented by 4 CEPOL webinars, delivered in different languages by the J-CAT members themselves to reach out to cyber investigators at the national and local level in their own language.
 A further 580 participants from over 30 countries joined these webinars.